 Those with dementia:

 When the protocol is started later, outcomes are more variable and full reversal is not expected.
-However, meaningful quality-of-life improvements have been observed, such as regaining continence, improved awareness, or recognizing loved ones again.
-While individuals with dementia typically do not return to baseline cognition, these changes can still be deeply meaningful for both the individual and their family.
+However, meaningful improvements in quality-of-life have been observed, such as regaining continence, increased awareness, or recognizing loved ones again.

-ReCODE costs vary significantly but typically involve three main components:
+ReCODE Program costs varies significantly per individual needs, but typically involves three main components:

 Practitioner Fees: Varies by provider (MD, ND, etc.) for consultations, personalized plans, and ongoing support, ranging from hundreds to thousands annually.